-With Google Sheets growing in popularity amongst business users and in integrations, it can feel daunting to move to the Google platform after a lifetime using Microsoft Excel.
+With Google Sheets growing in popularity amongst business users and in integrations, it can feel daunting to move to Google Sheets after a lifetime of using Microsoft Excel.
 Google Sheets allows for real time collaboration and provides a friendly minimalistic user experience.
 With more automation, people are saving hours of their time using Google Sheets Add-ons like LiveFlow to automate financial reports.
 This is something you don’t want to miss out on.

 Here are 5 tips to help you get started with the transition from Excel to Google Sheets:

 If you want to get started with Google Sheets but still have data in Excel you need to import, here’s what you need to do:

 1. In Google Drive, create a new or open an existing spreadsheet.

 3. Choose the Excel file and click Select.

 5. Click Import data.

 After importing your Excel file to Google Sheets, the next step is converting the file to continue working on it, to do that you: